csiro/stdm/stdm_spec_v0.1.md

     *   **Mitigation via Explicit User Invocation:** The primary mechanism to ensure the LLM correctly interprets the STDM as the intended, user-authorized task guidance (rather than random text or a malicious injection) is explicit user action:
         *   The user must actively provide the STDM content (e.g., upload, paste).
 Passive ingestion is insecure.
         *   The user must **explicitly command** the LLM to interpret and act upon that specific STDM content (e.g., "Run the STDM instructions in the provided document.").
     *   **Why this helps:** This explicit invocation acts as the user's signal of trust and intent for this interaction, instructing the LLM to treat the provided STDM block as the primary source of guidance for the specific task at hand, while still respecting its own core safety rules.
 It helps the LLM distinguish intended directives from potentially conflicting or malicious elements elsewhere in the context.
+Clear labelling of the artifact (Principle 2.7, Sec 3.4, Sec 7.7) supports this by making the user aware that such an invocation might be relevant.
     *   **LLM Confirmation (Optional Safeguard):** If invocation context is unclear, an LLM interpreter may optionally confirm with the user before proceeding, e.g., "I see STDM instructions.
 Shall I follow them as the primary guide for this task, within my safety guidelines?"
 (Suggestible via `CONTEXT`).
 *   **6.1.
 Interpretation Outcome: Full Capability Interpretation**
     *   This is the target outcome when an STDM requires capabilities beyond basic text processing.
 It assumes: